Iterable/how-we-work/pull-requests.md

 ## 2. Add internal documentation

 We want to generally improve the quality and quantity of our internal documentation.
 Writing documentation is an integral part of the development and code-writing process.
-Our main venues for internal documentation are Slab docs and Scaladoc.
-Scaladoc makes sense when you're describing the function of a class or method or parameter.
-Slab docs make sense when you need to explain how a service works across multiple components.
 Most PR's should have at least one of the following newly added or updated:

 - Slab doc under the Service Documentation topic
 - Explanatory Scaladocs or GQL annotations
 - README.md or similar within the repo
 - Public-facing docs (e.g. API docs, CS docs, or GQL annotations)
 - Other docs (google docs if you must, but please link to it from the code)

+To determine which kind of doc makes the most sense for your change, consider the viewpoint of a new engineer who needs to learn about what you've built.
+Our main venues for internal documentation are Slab docs and Scaladoc.
+Scaladoc makes sense when you're describing the function of a class or method or parameter.
+Slab docs make sense when you need to explain how a service works across multiple components.

 ## 3. Open the PR